jxieeducation/jxieeducation.github.io/_posts/2016-06-23-Autocorrelation-Quick-Explanation.md

 ### Demo

-Autocorrelation tells us about how a time series relate to itself.
+Autocorrelation tells us about how a time series relates to itself.

 Here is a dataset of the length of English kings' lives.